-The aims of the Fourth Form Music curriculum are as follows: to provide an holistic musical education to instrumentalists, singers, and non-instrumentalists, while also laying the foundation for boys who wish to continue to study academic Music at GCSE.
-Such an education needs both academic and practical study - as such, opting for Music is highly recommended for all boys who sing or play an instrument.
-Nonetheless, Music is a subject open to ALL boys in the Fourth Form.
+The aim of the Fourth Form Music curriculum is to provide an holistic musical education to instrumentalists, singers, and non-instrumentalists, while also laying the foundation for pupils who wish to continue to study academic Music at GCSE.
+Such an education needs both academic and practical study - therefore, opting for Music in the Fourth Form is highly recommended to all pupils who sing or play an instrument.
+Nonetheless, Music is a subject open to ALL pupils in the Fourth Form.